Hilliard Scholar events

 After receiving her Ph.D. in Hispanic literature in 1998, Ann began to turn her attention to critical analyses of the discourses about Spanish-speaking immigrants at the national level, within the local communities surrounding her university and within the profession of language teaching itself.
 For the past 11 years, she has incorporated Spanish community service learning into three courses ("Spanish in the Community," "Spanish for Business" and a course on social entrepreneurship).
 Ann has also published curricular materials that connect students' learning to their local community contexts and written scholarly articles about the challenges of foreign language community service learning.
 During this period that many have called "the crisis of the humanities," the engaged humanities offers foreign language programs new ways to connect their scholarly expertise to community-identified challenges, and a new way to connect to students who increasingly want to see concrete outcomes to their education.

-Sponsors: CLA Hilliard Grant, Latino Research Center, the Spanish Club, the Office for Service-Learning and Civic Engagement and the Department of World Languages.
+Sponsors: CLA Hilliard Grant, Latino Research Center, the Spanish Club, the Office for Service-Learning and Civic Engagement and the Department of World Languages and Literatures.